 The SuperTintin main window is incredibly easy to manage.

 At the Top Left of the Main Window is where you"ll find all the information regarding Active Streams in Skype.
 It will tell you how many audio streams and webcams are available.
 This is typically one per person, so if you're conducting a simple one-on-one video call with your parents, there will be one audio stream and one web cam for each computer (totally two each).

-In the middle you will find two large buttons.
+In the middle you will find a large buttons.

 This box tells you that you are currently recording, and how long the recording is, in hours, minutes and seconds.